rmorshea/labox/docs/src/concepts/models.md

     Unlike with `Singular`, passing an explicit serializer to `Streamed` is **highly recommended**.
-This is because determine what serializer to use involves waiting for the first element of the stream to be generated which means you will not get an early error if a serializer cannot be found.
+This is because determine what serializer to use involves waiting for the first element of the stream to be generated.
+This means will not get an early error if a serializer cannot be found.

 As above, if you're storage registry does not have a [default storage](registries.md#declaring-a-default-storage)